Pele905/Ni_Mo_CatBot-optimization-public/README.md

 - `Ni_Mo_data_analysis.ipynb`

 This notebook provides an overview of the optimization runs and their outcomes.
+Data is stored under the folder "ML_data"

 For more detailed analysis, use: